 Uvira South Kivu, Democratic Republic Of The Congo Travel Guide

-Staple foods like cassava (manioc), plantains, rice, maize, and beans form the foundation of most meals.
-Protein includes fish from Lake Tanganyika, chicken, goat, and sometimes beef.
+Staple foods like cassava (manioc), plantains, rice, maize, and beans form the base of most meals.
+Protein includes fish originating At the lake Tanganyika, chicken, goat, and sometimes beef.

 Cuisine often sees cooking methods passed down through generations, emphasizing slow cooking and rich flavors.